grisu/gricli/src/main/resources/help/globals/queue.md

 To see which queues support a particular application package use the command 'print application <application_package>'.
 To see a list of applications use the command 'print applications'.

-If you have set the application package, then the queue locaiton can be determined automatically.
+If you have set the application package, then the queue location can be determined automatically.
 Use the command 'set queue auto' to enable this option.

 To see the queue before a job is submitted use the command 'print global queue'.